-The organisational objectives captured in the development strategy are carefully crafted to ensure that they are simple, measurable, achievable, realistic, and time-scaled SMART).
-An organisational scorecard has been developed to measure the performance of the organisation as a whole.
-Strategic planning and management systems are used to: align organisational activities with the vision and strategy, improve internal and external communications, and monitor organisational performance against strategic goals (refer to figure below).
+The organizational objectives captured in the development strategy are carefully crafted to ensure that they are simple, measurable, achievable, realistic, and time-scaled SMART).
+An organizational scorecard has been developed to measure the performance of the organization as a whole.
+Strategic planning and management systems are used to: align organizational activities with the vision and strategy, improve internal and external communications, and monitor organizational performance against strategic goals (refer to figure below).